Ella Toone: Personal life

-Toone is a childhood Manchester United fan, with Cristiano Ronaldo being one of her favourite players.
-Since 12 years old, she has been friends with former United teammate Alessia Russo, with the pair describing themselves as "best friends".
+Since 12 years old, Toone has been friends with former United teammate Alessia Russo, with the pair describing themselves as "best friends".
 Toone is in a relationship with footballer Joe Bunney and has a YouTube channel intended to provide a glimpse into her everyday life.
+The couple became engaged then married on 1 July 2026.

-In December 2023, Toone launched her own brand ET7, becoming the first England women's player to trademark her name, similar to Cristiano Ronaldo's CR7 brand, with the intention to launch her own football academy in 2024.
+In December 2023, Toone launched her own brand ET7, becoming the first England women's player to trademark her name, with the intention to launch her own football academy in 2024.
 In April 2024, Toone and Russo, in collaboration with Radio 1's Vick Hope, started the BBC Sounds podcast series "The Tooney & Russo Show", giving "an exclusive peek into the England camp like never before" and featuring "Tooney's unfiltered opinions".
 90min has described her growing off-pitch profile as a journey towards becoming an "influencer footballer".

-In September 2024, her father, Nick Toone died just 3 days before his 60th birthday.
+On the day of the 2022 Euro final, Toone's father, Nick Toone was diagnosed with prostate cancer.
+He died in September 2024, three days before his 60th birthday.
 The following month, 25 October 2024, during an international friendly against Germany, the England team wore black armbands as a mark of respect for her late father.
 She later talked candidly about the impact his death had on her play that season, saying, "I played on after that and probably wasn't enjoying it as much as I should have been.
 I would never have told myself that or admitted it because all I ever wanted to do was play football for him."
-On 31 July 2025, Toone said that her grandmother had died earlier, on the morning before the UEFA Women's Euro 2025 final, in which Toone played the opening 87 minutes for the winning England side.
+On 31 July 2025, Toone said that her grandmother had died four days earlier, on the morning before the UEFA Euro 2025 final, in which Toone played the opening 87 minutes for the winning England side.